vladkinoman/just-my-notes/books/best-comics-to-read.md

 Thor God of Thunder: The God Butcher, Godbomb

-68: All-Star Superman.
+68: **All-Star Superman**.

 > 9: Legit one of the best comic books ever made imo and probably the best Superman story.

 51: **Maus** by Art Spiegelman. https://www.washingtonpost.com/news/comic-riffs/wp/2016/08/11/why-maus-remains-the-greatest-graphic-novel-ever-written-30-years-later/?utm_term=.5e7c7f42833a

-51: Scott Pilgrim (all of them)
+51: *Scott Pilgrim* (all of them)

 44: [Old Man Logan](https://youtu.be/cNAD0fTBn2I)

 > 12: You want the one (tom) written by Mark Millar.

-48: Y the Last Man
+48: *Y the Last Man*

 44: *Preacher*.
 The show doesn't even compare to how well made the comic is.

 > 4: The characters are great.
 Its the directing they're trying to pace themselves and build up plot but its so damn boring and feels like filler.
 Why are they using the love triangle arc??
 Cassidy was never "in love" with Tulip like in the show.
 I can tell they're building to where they fight over her and its gonna suck.
 I wanted the second Season to be about them going to New York and THEN being kidnapped by the L'angels.
 Sorry long reply.

 44: The 2012 run of *Hawkeye* by Matt Fraction.
-It’s a slow, almost noir-like story about Hawkeye’s everyday life as a single guy in New York who is also a superhero.
+It’s a slow, almost noir-like story about *Hawkeye’s* everyday life as a single guy in New York who is also a superhero.
 It’s really brilliant.

 24:
 Complete: